Beli Mawr

 Beli Mawr (Beli the Great) was an ancestor figure in Middle Welsh literature and genealogies.
 He is the father of Cassivellaunus, Arianrhod, Lludd Llaw Eraint, Llefelys, and Afallach.
-In certain medieval genealogies, he is listed as the son or husband of Anna, cousin of Mary, mother of Jesus.
+In medieval genealogies, he is listed as the son or husband of Anna, cousin of Mary, mother of Jesus.
 According to the Welsh Triads, Beli and Dôn were the parents of Arianrhod, but the mother of Beli's other children—and the father of Dôn's other children—is not mentioned in the medieval Welsh literature.
 Several royal lines in medieval Wales traced their ancestry to Beli.
 The Mabinogi names Penarddun as a daughter of Beli Mawr, but the genealogy is confused; it is possible she was meant to be his sister rather than daughter.

 Beli and Belenus

 The origin of the name Beli is still a matter of debate among scholars.
 The most popular hypothesis sees the name Beli as a Middle Welsh reflex of the Gaulish and Brittonic divine name Belenus (also attested as a personal name), but a more recent alternative is that proposed by Harvard Celticist John T. Koch, who suggests that Beli derives from a Proto-Celtic name Belgius or Bolgios borne by one of the chieftains who led the Gallic invasion of Macedonia in 280–279 BCE against King Ptolemy Ceraunus.

-Ptolemy was a member of the Ptolemaic dynasty (Cleopatra), founded by his father, Ptolemy I Soter, a Greek general and the successor of Alexander the Great.
+Ptolemy was a member of the Ptolemaic dynasty, of which the famed Cleopatra was a member of.
+It was founded by his father, Ptolemy I Soter, a Greek general and the successor of Alexander the Great.
 Koch therefore proposes that this great leader Belgius came to be regarded as the namesake and ancestor of the powerful Brittonic and Gallic tribal group, the Belgae, whence would have come the doctrine that Beli was the ancestor of tribal dynasties.
 The Belgae were also described by Julius Caesar in Commentarii de Bello Gallico, his diary on the Gallic Wars.

 Beli Mawr is claimed as the head of the House of Gwynedd by the line of Cunedda Wledig, founder of the Kingdom of Gwynedd, following the End of Roman rule in Britain during the late 4th century under Magnus Maximus.
 The pedigree is shown in the Harleian genealogies, the oldest documented genealogies of Welsh royal families.
 In Welsh legend, according to the Welsh Classical Dictionary, Beli Mawr was born between 120 BC and 80 BC.